anthoak13/HiRAEVT/README.md

 * set DAQ_CONFIG : set the DAQ config (see the input-file folder, which contains an example of daqconfig file well commented).
 This command supports the --run and --exclude flags.
 * set PEDESTAL_VALUES : set pedestal values for electronic channels.
 This command supports the --run and --exclude flags.
 * set CHANNEL_MAPPING : define detectors and set mapping.
 This command supports the --run and --exclude flags.
+### Limitations
+The code is explicitly designed to by a highly versatile tool.
+Anyway, some limitations are present (and maybe more limitations will be found in more specific cases):
+ - The code needs to be launched from the program main folder;
+ - The class RBSisTimestamp is specificallu designed for the timestamp configuration used in e15190.
 ## The HiRAEVTUnpacker Program
 ### Run the code
 It is possible to interactively unpack a run or a group of runs by using the script bin/RIBbitUnpacker.
 To run the script and unpack a single run (looping over all the evt files) use the command (from the main HiRAEVT folder):